jci-metasys/basic-services-dotnet/README.md

 Variant[] array = result.ArrayValue;
 ```

 There is a method to get multiple properties from multiple objects.
-This can be very useful if the objects are all have the same properties.
-There is an optional parameter to ignore any Http "Not Found" errors to avoid throwing an exception if the property does not exist on an object.
-The default is to ignore these errors.
+This can be very useful if the objects all are of the same type or have the same target properties.

 ```csharp
 List<Guid> ids = new List<Guid> { id1, id2 };